Important current information!

-Enrolment in the programme is contingent on the following prerequisites:
+Admission to the programme is subject to the following requirements:

-Proficiency in working with the Windows and Mac operating systems is a prerequisite; alternatively, command of these systems must be acquired in the course of the first semester either independently or by enrolling in various classes held at the University.
-Basic work experience with a professional image editing application and vector drawing tool (e.g. Photoshop, Illustrator, Freehand, ...) is likewise essential for participation in the programme (but not for the entrance examination) and can be independently acquired via e-learning platform DMA.
+Knowledge of the Windows and Mac operating systems is a prerequisite; alternatively, mastery of these systems must be acquired independently during the first semester or by taking various courses at the university.
+Basic knowledge in the use of a professional image editing programme and vector drawing tool (e.g. Photoshop, Illustrator, Freehand, ...) is also a prerequisite for participation in the degree programme (but not for the entrance examination) and can be acquired independently via via linkedin via e-learning.

-The aptitude of each candidate is assessed on the basis of work samples submitted (portfolio), a practical work to be created for a set topic (to demonstrate both artistic aptitude and prove the candidate’s authorship of the work samples submitted) and an application interview.
+The aptitude test is carried out on the basis of submitted work samples (portfolio), a practical work to be created on a given topic (as proof of artistic aptitude and proof of authorship of the submitted work samples) and an interview.

 1. Online registration

-Online registration for the entrance examination is possible during the application period (see Studies & Admission / Entrance Examination) by visiting ufg.at/zulassungspruefung
+Online registration for the entrance examination is possible during the application period (see Studies & Admission / Entrance Examination) at ufg.at/zulassungspruefung

 2. Online-Submission of the application portfolio

-Please upload the digital application portfolio between April 1 and June 8, 2020 at ufg.at/zulassungspruefung
+Please upload the digital application portfolio to ufg.at/zulassungspruefung between 1 April and 7 June 2022.

-Submission of the practical work on a set topic will be followed by an admission interview with the Examination Committee.
-The dates for the interview are personalised and will be published on the message board of the Department of Graphic Design and Photography.
-The Examination Committee reviews this practical work as well as the admission interview in connection with the work samples submitted and assesses the candidate’s artistic aptitude for the programme on this basis.
+After the online submission of the practical work on a specified topic, an online admission interview with the examination board takes place.
+The dates for the interview are personalised and will be announced by e-mail.
+The examination committee assesses this practical work as well as the admission interview in connection with the submitted work samples and evaluates the artistic suitability for the degree programme on this basis.

 A) Work samples

 B) Letter of motivation (max.
-200 words): What do you expect from the curriculum?
-Why are you the right person for this curriculum?
-Development-wise, where do you want to be ten years from now?
+200 words): Why do you want to study graphic design and photography?
+What do you expect from this degree programme?
+And why are you suited for it?
+Where do you want to be in ten years?

 C) Curriculum vitae (max. one DIN A4 page).
-Please DO NOT enclose a photograph with your CV.
+Please do NOT include a photo with your CV.

 – There are no fixed guidelines for the work samples.